tkushnir/avatarad/README.md

 If Gravatar is *disabled* (`GRAVATAR_ENABLED = false`), the `avatarad` service tries to fetch a userpic from LDAP.
 If the userpic is not found the default avatar is used.

-If Gravatar is *enabled* and local (LDAP) userpic is not found, the `avatard` service tries to cache Gravatar userpic locally.
+If Gravatar is *enabled* and local (LDAP) userpic is not found, the `avatarad` service tries to cache Gravatar userpic locally.